13twelve/presentation__A17_FE_philosophy/FE-Philosophy.md

 * Cutting edge, not bleeding edge
 * Elegant simple solutions
 * You can't know everything
-* Never letting a project fail
+* Never letting a project fail (dont be the weak link)
 * Don't be afraid to say no

 * Communication